-When trying to pick between the Ring Stick Up Cam vs. the Nest Cam Outdoor, Ring has a major advantage thanks for more affordable subscription and hardware costs and a more feature-rich camera, but a couple of key decisions could sway buyers back towards the Nest: which AI assistant does your house use, and do you need 24/7 recording?
+When trying to pick between the Ring Stick Up Cam vs. the Nest Cam Outdoor, Ring has a significant advantage thanks to its more affordable subscription and hardware costs and a more feature-rich camera.
+Still, a couple of key decisions could sway buyers back towards the Nest: which AI assistant does your house use, and do you need 24/7 recording?
 Overall, these are both a part of some great home security systems, but one is a better value,

 Both the Nest Cam Outdoor and Ring Stick Up Cam are 1080p internet-enabled security cameras with a 1080p picture, Infrared night vision, two-way audio, and the option for customized sensor zones.
-Both also work with AI assistants to quickly pull up live feeds on a variety of devices — Google-owned Nest works with Google Assistant while Amazon-owned Ring plays best with Alexa, which might make the decision for you right there.
-There is a Ring skill for Google Assistant, but it can't stream your video feed to Chromecasts or Google Assistant dispalys like the Google Home Hub.
+Both also work with AI assistants to quickly pull up live feeds on a variety of devices — Google-owned Nest works with Google Assistant while Amazon-owned Ring plays best with Alexa, which might decide for you right there.
+There is a Ring skill for Google Assistant, but it can't stream your video feed to Chromecasts or Google Assistant displays like the Google Home Hub.

 Your choice in cameras might also be made for you if you're trying to mount your camera in an area with no outlets or with spotty Wi-Fi — like a stone entryway.
 The Nest Cam Outdoor only supports one source of power — plug-in — while the Ring Stick Up Cam is available in plug-in or battery variants for the same price.
 You can also upgrade to the Ring Stick Up Cam Elite and get Power over Ethernet (PoE), which offers you the flexibility to run as long or as short of a cable as you need, as well as only running one cable for both power and data instead of two.
 Very few smart home security cameras have PoE, and most of those are indoor-only, making the Ring Stick Up Cam a rarity.
 But as noted, this comes at a more premium price point than the regular Stick Up Plug-In.